hadronized/luminance/README.md

 typically implement windowing and events features, which have nothing to do with our initial purposes.
 However, a few packages might come up, like `luminance-glfw` if such libraries are judged useful.

-## Important point about OpenGL compatibility

-Recently, a lot of people asked whether older version of **OpenGL** are planned to be supported.
-Even though I decided not to support them, I’ve changed my mind.
-A support for **OpenGL 3.2+** might be planned as well as a version for **OpenGL ES**.
-The specification is yet to set but it will eventually be a thing.

 # How to dig in?